husonlab/splitstree6/doc/user-manual.md

 represented as a phylogenetic outline.

-The dialog is opened using the `File->Analyze Draft Genomes...` menu item and is set up using three tabs, as shown in the Figure .
+The dialog is opened using the `File->Analyze Draft Genomes...` menu item and is setup using three tabs, as shown in the Figure .

-![The first tab is used to specify the input files, the type of input (DNA or protein sequences) and whether to use files or FastA records as input genomes.
+![ The first tab is used to specify the input files, the type of input (DNA or protein sequences) and whether to use files or FastA records as input genomes.
 Also, specify the output file (and whether to store input sequences as sequences or as references to files).
 The second tab is used to edit the labels of genomes.
-The third tab is used to specify the database to compare against (downloaded from the SplitsTree page), the distance to search in, and distance within which to include references.](figs/draft-genomes.png)
+The third tab is used to specify the database to compare against (downloaded from the SplitsTree page), the distance to search in, and distance within which to include references.
+](figs/draft-genomes.png)

 # Building trees and networks